ThemeSurgeon/launchkey-php/README.md

 Creating a white label user is accomplished by passing an identifier for your PHP application to the ```createUser``` method.
-The identifier needs to be permanent and unique as this identifier will be used to pair devices within your white label mobile application.
+The identifier needs to be permanent and unique as this identifier will be used to identifiy the user within the LaunchKey Engine as well as pair additional devices with the white label user.

     ```php
     $whiteLabelUser = $client->whiteLabel()->createUser($identifier);